Greensboro, North Carolina: Interstate Highways

-Construction is underway on the Greensboro Urban Loop, a freeway that, when complete, will encircle the city.
-Sections of this beltway may form the future alignment of Interstate 73.
+The Greensboro Urban Loop is a freeway that encircles the city.
+Sections of the beltway are formed from Interstate 73 and Interstate 85.
 U.S. Highway 29—which travels through the southern, eastern and northern sections of the city before heading northeast toward suburban Reidsville—is a major route in Greensboro and offers freeway access to its more urban and central areas.